Law Firm Billing 101: How to Invoice Efficiently and Get Paid Quickly

 Another way to increase law firm billing efficiency is to simplify the steps needed to convert billable activities into billable time on an invoice.
 Billing software can accomplish this goal in any number of ways.
 For example, with the click of a button you can convert events or tasks into billable time.
 Another timesaver is the ability to take advantage of default billing activity descriptions when entering billable time.
 The easier it is for your attorneys to create a time entry, the more likely they are to do it.

 Before the advent of electronic billing, creating and sending out paper invoices used to be a time-consuming process.
 Fortunately, legal billing software has changed that by making it easier to generate legal invoices quickly and immediately send them to clients electronically.

-There are a host of ways to reduces legal billing inefficiencies, but one of the easiest is to limit the number of steps needed to create and send out invoices.
+There are a host of ways to reduces legal billing inefficiencies, but one of the easiest is to limit the number of steps needed to create and send out invoices and trust requests.
 One way that legal billing software accomplishes this goal is by automatically providing necessary billing information, such as LEDES billing codes.
 Additionally, the built-in ability to customize invoices allows you to easily determine what information appears on your firm’s invoices, such as which time or expense entry columns you would like to appear on an invoice.
 For example, with the click of a mouse, you’re easily able to remove all time entries during the invoice creation and generate an expense-only invoice.

 3. Automate Legal Invoicing Reminders

 Another way to improve your law firm’s legal billing process is to use software that allows you to set up automated invoice reminders.
 With this built-in tool, you can schedule reminders when you send out the very first invoice to a client.
 If the invoice isn’t paid, a follow up invoice will automatically be sent to the client, reminding the client that the billed amount is still outstanding.